amy-bo/DSP/README.md

 - It will also allow us to monitor if free-rental bioreactors are being used as intended.

-- We would like to have an initial data sharing platform set up by the end of Q1.
+- We would ideally like to have an initial data sharing platform set up by the end of Q1.

 ## Barriers to Project